matthewlloyd/awesome-voron/contributing.md

 ---

-Ensure your pull request adheres to the following guidelines:

-- Make sure you take care of this
-- And this as well
-- And don't forget to check this

 Thank you for your suggestions!
+Please follow the existing style and format of the list where possible.
+Any changes to the main headers should be accompanied by updates to the TOC.

 ## Updating your PR